About Researchers in Schools

 The RIS Programme offers a tailored route into teaching exclusively for PhD graduates.
 It is specifically designed to utilise their academic expertise to the benefit of pupils, schools and universities.

 The programme runs over an initial two years, with participants achieving Qualified Teacher Status (QTS) in their first year and completing their Newly Qualified Teacher (NQT) year in year two.
 Participants are placed in non-selective, secondary schools, supported to become excellent new teachers and research leaders, and have access to research associate status at a selective university.
-Read our latest case study here or our annual report here or read out case studies.
+Read our latest annual report here or read out case studies.

 The RIS Programme is designed to ensure that trainees are well equipped to deploy their knowledge and skills to the benefit of pupils, schools and universities in three important ways: